nextstrain/nextclade/docs/user/nextclade-web.md

 - "FS": Number of uncommon frame shifts (total number, including common frame shifts are in parentheses)
 - "SC": Number of uncommon premature stop codons (total number, including common premature stops are in parentheses)

 Hovering over table entries reveals more detailed information.
-For example, hovering over the number of mutations reveals which nucleotides and aminoacids have changed with respect to the reference.

-Since version `1.13.0`, Nextclade also shows which mutations differ from the nearest neighbor on the reference tree, termed.
-These so-called _private_ mutations are are split into:
+For example, hovering over the number of mutations reveals which nucleotides and aminoacids have changed with respect to the reference, as well as so-called _private_ mutations (mutations that differ from the nearest neighbor on the reference tree), which are are split into:

 - Reversions: mutations back to reference, often a sign of sequencing problems
 - Labeled: Mutations that are known, for example because they occur often in a clade.
 If multiple labeled mutations from the same clade appear, it is a sign of contamination, co-infection or recombination.